Skip to content ↓

 • To develop a science curriculum where knowledge is carefully sequenced to build on and embed substantive and disciplinary knowledge.

-• Equip children with scientific knowledge required to understand the uses of Science, today and in the future.
+• Equip children with scientific knowledge required to understand the uses of science, today and in the future.

 • Develop and embed scientific enquiry skills that will deepen their scientific knowledge.